jimmyleray/Emendare/README.md

 The database is accessible at the following address: **localhost: 27017 / emendare**.

-Once the database is in place we will be able to install the dependencies :
+Once the database is set up, the dependencies can be installed :

 ```bash
 npm install